Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Memory usage comparison

-Table \ref{tab:app_mem} shows the memory comparison of various context parallelism schemes on Llama3-8B and Qwen3-32B models across different context lengths.
-FPDT shows best memory usage due to arbitrary chunk size setting, but performs poorer due to CPU overheads.
-UPipe has better memory efficiency than all other methods, while also matching the throughput with respect to Ulysses.
-Note that while FPDT reports lower allocated memory, it is unable to run with context length $>$ 4M.
+Table \ref{tab:app_mem} shows the memory usage comparison of various context parallelism schemes on Llama 3-8B and Qwen3-32B models across different context lengths.
+FPDT exhibits the best memory usage, but performs poorer due to the CPU overhead.
+UPipe has better memory efficiency than all other methods, while also matching the throughput of Ulysses.
+Note that while FPDT reports lower allocated memory, it is unable to run with context lengths greater than 4M.